ucdavisdatalab/workshop_intro_to_remote_computing/chapters/index.md

   + Transfer files to and from a server
   + Set up and use conda/mamba to install software on a server
   + Use SLURM to run interactive and non-interactive software on a server
-  + Explain etiquette for using a server cluster such as Farm
+  + Explain etiquette for using a server or compute cluster
   :::

   :::{admonition} Prerequisites